consensusnetworks/consensus-port/README.md

 ## Deployment

-We use the Docker CLI in our GitHub Actions workflows to build and push our images to Docker Hub.
+We use the Docker CLI in our GitHub Actions workflows to build and push our images to [Docker Hub](https://hub.docker.com/r/consensusnetworks/consensus-port).
+Pull requests to `develop` and `master` branches trigger image builds (and eventually tests).
+Pushes to `master` branch trigger image builds and pushes to the registry under the 'latest' and commit hash tags.
+Releases from the `master` branch trigger image builds and pushes to the registry under the 'latest', release number, and commit hash tags.

 We can then manage our Kubernetes manifests in a separate repository to isolate environment and deployment specific configuration.
 For reference, we included sample Kubernetes manifests that would be used for deploying this Nuxt app to AWS EKS in the `kubernetes` directory.

 ## Contributing